 The attribute type shall identify the type of sequencing method that shall be used.
 A code list of scan types is provided in S-100 Part 8.
 Only the value ―linear‖ shall be used in S-102, which describes scanning row by row by column.

 scanDirection

 The attribute scanDirection has the value class Sequence<CharacterString> a list of axis names that indicates the order in which grid points shall be mapped to position within the sequence of records of feature attribute values.

-The scan direction for all layers in S-102 is "Longitude" and "Latitude" or west to east, then south to north.